Reflection

 brain

-Inertia – I stop you.
-You look at a cup or dishes, but your body doesn't react.
+Inertia — I stop you.
+You look at a cup or a sink full of dishes, but your body doesn't respond.
 The start and stop functions are unavailable.
 This is an emergency handbrake.
-People see this and say, 'It's just procrastination.
+People see it and say, 'It's just procrastination.
 Pull yourself together,' and you...

 me